TLX542/limbus_auto_play/readme.md

 The script uses color detection to identify the Win Rate button:
 - **Primary Color**: `#3B0100` (dark red) - main button color
 - **Secondary Color**: `#F6AF64` (orange/gold) - accent color
-- **Detection Area**: Scans a horizontal line 279 pixels from the bottom of the screen
+- **Detection Area**: Scans a horizontal line at 74.17% from the top of the screen (automatically scales to any resolution)
 - **Search Range**: From right edge of screen to center (right to left scanning)
 - **Verification**: Confirms both colors exist in a 50x50 pixel area
 - When detected, it will: